thi-ng/umbrella/packages/pointfree/README.md

 application](https://en.wikipedia.org/wiki/Partial_application) in
 functional programming, we can "curry" quotations and use `pushl` to prepend (or `pushr` to append) arguments to a given quotation (array).
+Also see [the section about combinators](#dataflow-combinators) for more advanced options.

 ```typescript
 // build & execute curried quotation